 - Incision and Drainage: In cases of abscess formation, your dentist may need to drain the pus through a small incision to relieve pain and pressure.

-Prevention Measures
+Prevention Measures and Good Oral Hygiene

 Preventing inflamed gums from wisdom teeth is possible with some proactive steps:

 - Regular Dental Check-ups: Visit your dentist regularly for dental check-ups and X-rays to monitor the development and position of your wisdom teeth.
+Both upper and lower wisdom teeth, including the upper tooth, should be monitored for potential issues such as infection or misalignment.

 - Proactive Extraction: If your dentist anticipates future issues with your wisdom teeth, they may recommend extraction before problems arise.